TelecomParistoc/WalkingDriver/README.md

 # Walking robot drivers #

 A library providing high level access to the walking robot capabilities.
-This library controls robot's modules over I2C, and provides an advanced bus ressource sharing mecanism.
+This library controls robot's modules over I2C and serial port, and provides an advanced bus ressource sharing mecanism.

 It provides (user space) drivers for :

 * the IMU (BNO055)
-* the toolbox module, controlling AX-12 and providing access to sensors and robot's buttons and LEDs
+* the toolbox module, providing access to robot's sensors, buttons and LEDs
+* AX12 servos through the GPIO serial port

 ## Installation ##